-Ros Chantabot, professor of history at the Royal University of Phnom Penh, lectured on the history of political change from Sangkum Reastr Niyum to the Khmer Republic, placing the rivalry between royal families (Norodom and Sisovath) at the center of political chaos in the 1950s and 1960s.
-In his lecture on June 29, 2009, Ros mainly spoke about Prince Sihanouk's concern over the superpowers' and communist influences on Cambodia.
+C.1.
+Dr. Ros Chantabot, Vice President of the Royal Academy of Cambodia, lectured on the history of political change from Sangkum Reastr Niyum to the Khmer Republic, placing the rivalry between royal families (Norodom and Sisovath) at the center of political chaos in the 1950s and 1960s.
+In his lecture on June 29, 2009, Dr. Ros mainly spoke about Prince Sihanouk's concern over the superpowers' and communist influences on Cambodia.
 Because some Cambodian figures were in contact with or were influenced by communism, Sihanouk put pressure on his officials who intended to join or support the communist powers as well as the superpowers, such as the United States.

 In the 1950s, some of his officials had associated with the US and intended to stage a coup' d'état.
 This concerned Sihanouk and he tried his best to prevent his officials from joining with American agents.
-By the mid-1960s, some Cambodian schoolteachers and figures went missing.
+By the mid-1960s, some Cambodian school teachers and figures went missing.
 Although the motives of their disappearance were not exactly known, Sihanouk predicted that these lost people were leftist and in fact communists.
-Pressure was put on schoolteachers.
+Pressure was put on school teachers.
 The government was concerned that teachers would teach about politics.
 When the communists rose to power quickly and more and more Cambodian leftists disappeared, Sihanouk began to put pressure on teachers.
 They were not allowed to discuss something in public with more than four or five people.